surinder2000/CI-CD-pipelining/README.md

 ![Post-build Actions configure](https://github.com/surinder2000/automating_testing_and_deployment_operation/blob/master/qat3.jpg)

 ### 3. Let's create one hook for pushing the file into github on commiting
-* Go to hooks directory from your git repository by using the follwing command
+* Go to hooks directory from your git repository by using the following command

       cd .git/hooks